 The bigger sights involve some planning

-This would be the Caixa Forum with quite an interesting architecture mix from modern to old.
+My off the beaten track recommendation would be the Caixa Forum with quite an interesting architecture mix from modern to old.
 White stairs are a great motive to play with!
 Also, the skate hotspot near MACBA is perfect for street and architecture shots.

 Set your priorities